GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-03-21 22:30:34 IST
+This content is dynamically generated in Indian Time (IST): 2025-03-21 22:53:11 IST

 Current Weather in Coimbatore:
-Temperature: 27.59 °C
+Temperature: 27.88 °C
-Condition: haze
+Condition: mist